sinspired/VpngateClient/README.md

 ### Other Options

-All the command line options are available by running `vpngate --help`.
+All the command line options are available by running `sudo vpngate --help`.